rylincoln/developer.fulcrumapp.com/_desktop/reference.md

 ### setup

-Setup the local fulcrum database.
+Setup the local Fulcrum database.

 Note: `setup` can be run interactively (via prompts, without passing email/password as parameters) on Linux/macOS.